jevillegasd/KeysightRLC/readme.md

 Download the latest version of your RLC meter manual (https://www.keysight.com/us/en/assets/9018-06166)

 ## RLC Measurements
-The RLC meter uses the current and voltage to determine the real and imaginary components of the impedance in the testd element.
-From thes values, the equipement is able to calcualte other paraemeters (like inductance or capacitance) depending on an equivalent cirucuit model.
-It is fo the user to determine which equivalent circuit better describes the tested system an correct accordingly.
-The equivalent model used by the RLC meter can be changied by setting the "type of measurement" setting.
+An RLC meter uses the current and voltage to determine the real and imaginary components of the impedance in the tested element.
+From these values, the equipment is able to calcualte other parameters (like inductance or capacitance) depending on an equivalent circuit model.
+It is for the user to determine which equivalent circuit better describes the tested system and correct accordingly.
+The equivalent model used by the RLC meter can be changed by setting the "type of measurement" setting.
 In general, a low impedance, e.g. < 100 ohm (low resistance, high capacitances or low inductances), can be tested using the series model and high impedance (high resistances, low capacitances or high inductors) with a paralel model.

-To select the type of measurement the RLC meter will perform, you may select any o the following type parameters:
+To select the type of measurement the RLC meter will perform, you may select any of the following type parameters:
 {CPD|CPQ|CPG|CPRP|CSD|CSQ|CSRS|LPD|LPQ|LPG|LPRP|LPRD|LSD|LSQ|LSRS|LSRD|RX|ZTD|ZTR|GB|YTD|YTR|VDID}

 #### The first part of the type denotes the primary parameter, as: